The NHS Long Term Plan sets out its ambitions for transformation over the next decade to ensure the NHS is fit for

 - reducing waste and exploring alternative reimbursement and supply arrangements for medicines

-Inevitably there are both risks and opportunities for community pharmacy in here so the next steps are critical for a successful future.
+Inevitably there are both risks and opportunities for community pharmacy so planning and executing the next steps are critical for a successful future.

-PSNC’s negotiations with NHS England and DHSC must ask the right questions of the right people to understand how community pharmacy can be part of the implementation and delivery of the plan’s ambitions.
+PSNC’s negotiations with NHS England and DHSC on a new contractual framework have started.
+Within these conversations, understanding how community pharmacy can be part of the implementation and delivery of the plan’s ambitions is key to our future.

-A new sustainable contractual framework must be developed quickly and support provided for its implementation and delivery against the national and local NHS needs to help address population health and wellbeing inequalities.
-A framework which is equitable and drives the right behaviours and consistent quality outcomes.
-In addition, the reimbursement model must change to be fair and equitable.
+A new sustainable contractual framework must be developed quickly and support provided for its implementation and delivery against national and local NHS and public health needs.
+A remuneration model which is equitable, drives the right behaviours and delivers consistent, high quality outcomes.
+In addition, the reimbursement model must change to become fair and equitable.

 Integrated Care Systems (ICS) are due to be in place everywhere by April 2021.
-As they are to be central to delivery of the plan, there is a major influencing and leadership role for Local Pharmaceutical Committees (LPCs) by working with ICSs and CCGs to ensure that community pharmacy is firmly embedded, supported and active within the Primary Care Networks.
+As they are to be central to delivery of the plan, there is a major influencing and leadership role for Local Pharmaceutical Committees (LPCs) by working with ICSs and CCGs to ensure that community pharmacy is firmly embedded, supported and active within the Primary Care Networks (PCNs).